 Note: Standard errors (in parentheses) are clustered at the club level.
 US\$1 is approximately MK145.
-All regressions include stratification cell fixed effects and the following baseline variables: durmy for male respondent; durmy for married; age in years; years of completed education, number of household members; asset index, livestock index, land under cultivation; proceeds fromtobacco and maize sales during the 2008 season; cash spent on inputs for the 2009 season; durmy for ownership of any formal bank account; amount of savings in bank or cash (missing values replaced with zeros); durmy for hyperbolic (missing values replaced with zeros); durmy for patient now, impatient later (missing values replaced with zeros); net transfers made to social network over 12 months; and durmy for missing value in savings amount.
-The highest values of total value of input (MK) have been trimmed at 5%.
+All regressions include stratification cell fixed effects and the following baseline variables: dummy for male respondent; dummy for married; age in years; years of completed education; number of household members; asset index; livestock index; land under cultivation; proceeds from tobacco and maize sales during the 2008 season; cash spent on inputs for the 2009 season; dummy for ownership of any formal bank account; amount of savings in bank or cash (missing values replaced with zeros); dummy for hyperbolic (missing values replaced with zeros); dummy for patient now, impatient later (missing values replaced with zeros); number of total value of input (MK) have been trimmed at 5%.
 The planting season is November-April.
 Fertiliser application occurs in November-December.
 Fertiliser purchases occur in both the pre-planting period (October and before) and the start of planting season (November-December).
-Net deposits are deposits minus withdrawals.
-This tests the equality of means in the Ordinary and Commitment treatment groups. and denote significance levels at 10% and 5%, respectively.
+Net deposits are deposits minus withdrawals. ^a This tests the equality of means in the Ordinary and Commitment treatment groups. and denote significance levels at 10% and 5%, respectively.